harsha-gali/OS-Assignment-2/README.md

   - Coordinates all communication through a **single POSIX message queue**.
   - Logs each flight's journey to a central log file.
 - **Cleanup Process**
+  - Handles system-wide termination when triggered by user input.
-  - Handles graceful system-wide shutdown after all planes have landed.
+  - Signals the Air Traffic Controller, which initiates shutdown by instructing airports to terminate once all planes have landed.
+  - Ensures proper cleanup of IPC mechanisms like message queues.

 The simulation includes realistic constraints such as runway availability, boarding/unloading durations, and asynchronous plane journeys.
 Passenger and cargo data are collected dynamically during runtime, and system coordination is entirely message-driven.